DennisD2/hp4952hacks/analysis.md

 #### U204
+Current guess: Contains boot bode.

-This 32KB ROM seems to contain 68000 CPU code.
+My first impression was, that this 32KB ROM seems to contain 68000 CPU code only.
 These are the only strings to be found in the ROM:
 ```
 Error!
 Entry Mode=User
 ---Bus Error---#